-In 2012, the cars Canadians most often bought all had a starting sticker price of under $25,000.
-In keeping with the cost-conscious nature of the top 10 selling cars (according to DesRosiers Automotive Consultants), we've included the fuel consumption of each so you can gauge how much it will cost you to run the car each year if you're in the market to buy.
+In 2013, the cars Canadians most often bought all had a starting sticker price of under $25,000.
+In keeping with the cost-conscious nature of the top 10 selling cars, we've included the fuel consumption of each so you can gauge how much it will cost you to run the car each year if you're in the market to buy.

 Based on driving 20 000 km per year—a realistic distance for the vast majority of Canadians—the fuel consumption (litres used per year) comes from Natural Resources Canada.
 Keep in mind that consumption varies within a model due to options chosen when the car is purchased.
 Deciding to go with that larger engine?
 Count on using more gas.
 Also, since next year's models are often out late summer, we focused in on the fuel consumption ratings for the model year 2013 only.

-Check out today's gas prices (also a Natural Resources Canada tool) to get a rough idea on how much money you will spend each year on gas.
+Check out today's gas prices (also a Natural Resources Canada tool) to get a rough idea on how much money you will spend each year on gas in your city.

 Canada's best-selling cars in 2013

 Yearly gas needed: From 860 litres (the Hybrid) to 1680

 Yearly gas needed: From 1260 litres to 1340